-According to Ajit, it’s you sitting right by your client’s side as they’re going through this big emotion.
+According to Ajit Nawalkha, the co-founder of Mindvalley Coach (formerly known as Evercoach by Mindvalley), it’s you sitting right by your client’s side as they’re going through this big emotion.
 It’s you imagining if you were the one feeling it.
 And it’s you relating to it.

 And because you’re able to understand how your client is feeling, you can respond appropriately to the situation.

-Being aware is being conscious about something, such as environmental, cultural, or even self-awareness.
-Awareness is the ability to recognize your perspective — not just in your experience, but in how others see you as well.
+Being aware means being conscious of something, such as environmental, cultural, or even self-awareness.
+Awareness is the ability to recognize your perspective—not just in your experience but in how others see you as well.

-Having awareness allows you to explore emotions or situations in an unbiased way because you’re not associating judgment or preconceived notions.
+Awareness allows you to explore emotions or situations unbiasedly because you’re not associating judgment with preconceived notions.
 You’re simply approaching it for what it is.

 And there are a number of benefits to being in a psychological state of awareness.
-This includes staying focused, boosts in emotional intelligence, and reduced levels of stress.
+This includes staying focused, boosting emotional intelligence, and reducing levels of stress.

-“We never slow down enough to get truly present to listen to somebody, which means, in this day and age, most people never feel truly heard,” says Rich Litvin, master high-performance coach at Evercoach by Mindvalley.
+“We never slow down enough to get truly present to listen to somebody, which means, in this day and age, most people never feel truly heard,” says Rich Litvin, master high-performance coach.
 “At the heart of really powerful coaching is a sense of ‘somebody hears me.’”

 Also referred to as active listening, this skill requires you to temporarily suspend any judgment.
 It calls for you to open your awareness to receive new information, no matter if it’s pleasant, unpleasant, or neutral.

 Did you know that nearly six in ten say their default tendency is to distrust something, according to the 2022 Edelman ‘Trust Barometer’?
-That is until they see evidence it is trustworthy.
+That is, until they see evidence that it is trustworthy.